$1000 Savings Challenges + Free Printables

 One of the biggest questions I get is “what’s the difference between an emergency fund and sinking funds?”
 (Don’t worry – I had no idea what Dave Ramey sinking funds were a couple of years ago!)

 Knowing the difference between sinking funds and an emergency fund will help you to understand when it’s actually a legit reason to break into your emergency fund.

 The short explanation is that an emergency fund is for actual emergencies, like medical issues or an unscheduled car issue.
 Basically, anything you can’t really plan ahead for.

 Sinking funds are a savings account that’s for those irregular expenses that you know are coming: yearly HOA fees, quarterly tax payments, or your car registration.
 Items that don’t happen monthly, but you know they’re coming.

-Once you’ve saved up your emergency fund, begin to save your sinking funds next so you aren’t spending your emergency fund by accident.
+Once you’ve saved up your emergency fund through this $1000 savings challenge printable, begin to save your sinking funds next so you aren’t spending your emergency fund by accident.
 Learn more about emergency funds versus sinking funds, and why you need both.

-What amount and length of time are you thinking of using for your money saving challenge?
+What amount and length of time are you thinking of using for your $1000 savings challenge printable?
 Are you going big and tackling a 52 week money challenge, or starting out a bit smaller?
 Let me know in the comments below!